google/codeworld/web/help/GuideUnit1.md

     too, although this isn't *exactly* a literal; it's actually dividing two other numbers.

-    Text is the other type of value that has a literal expression.
+    Text also has literal expressions.
 A literal expression for text is written in quotation marks.
 Your name, in the nametag program you wrote earlier, is an example.

+    Finally, common color names like `Blue` and `Green` are literal expressions, too.

 !!! collapsible: Variables
     A variable is another kind of expression.
 Variables are names the computer already knows, or that you have defined elsewhere, that represent a value.
-Some of the variables you have used as expressions are `codeWorldLogo` (which is a known picture), `blue` (which is a known color), or `nametag` (a picture that you defined elsewhere in the program).
+Some of the variables you have used as expressions are `codeWorldLogo` (which is a known picture) or `nametag` (a picture that you defined elsewhere in the program).

     Most of the time, variables that are already known to the computer act about the same as literal expressions.
 As you learn more advanced techniques, the difference will become important.
+In CodeWorld, you can always tell the difference because variables start with lower-case letters.
+    (In mathematics outside of CodeWorld, variables are mostly lower-case letters, too, but it's not a hard and fast rule.)

 !!! collapsible: Function applications
     Most of the expressions you've written so far have been